gdiamantg/clipboard-history-ST3/README.md

-# Sublime Text 2 plugin: Clipboard History
+# Sublime Text 3 plugin: Clipboard History (forked from https://github.com/kemayo/sublime-text-2-clipboard-history)

 Keep a history of your clipboard items.
 Let you paste them back in, as needed.